Archive-42/redux-docs/md-docs/implementing-undo-history.md

 First of all, you need to run

-<span class="token plain">npm install redux-undo</span>

-Copy

-This installs the package that provides the `undoable` reducer enhancer.
+<span class="token plain">npm install redux-undo</span>This installs the package that provides the `undoable` reducer enhancer.

 ### <span id="wrapping-the-reducer" class="anchor enhancedAnchor_2LWZ"></span>Wrapping the Reducer<a href="#wrapping-the-reducer" class="hash-link" title="Direct link to heading">#</a>